revomatico/docker-kong-oidc/README.md

 - Kong v2.0.2: [Dockerfile](https://github.com/revomatico/docker-kong-oidc/blob/2.0.2-1/Dockerfile)

 ## Release notes
+- 2023-03-26 [3.2.2-4]
+  - Introduce `KONG_X_NOLOG_LIST_FILE` that could optionally point to a file containing list of IPs to be excluded from access_log
 - 2023-03-26 [3.2.2-3]
   - Bump lua-resty-oidc to 1.7.6-3 and kong-plugin-oidc to 1.3.1-1.
 Based on https://github.com/zmartzone/lua-resty-openidc/issues/463, will fix https://github.com/revomatico/docker-kong-oidc/issues/37
 - 2023-03-24 [3.2.2-2]